katiewalkerfurniture/katiewalkerfurniture.github.io/_work/rietveldLoveSeat.md

   - toBuy
 order: 120
 date: 2019-04-01
-summary: An intimate update Gerrit Rietveld's Steltman chair.
+summary: An intimate update of Gerrit Rietveld's Steltman chair.
 thumbnail: //images.quru.com/image?src=kwf/KWFWingedSeat.jpg&right=0.775&left=0.23125&bottom=0.88263&top=0.06573&width=175&height=175
-headimage: //images.quru.com/image?src=kwf/KWFWingedSeat.jpg
+headimage: //images.quru.com/image?src=kwf/KWFRietveldLoveSeat/KWFRietveldLoveSeat.jpg
 otherimages:
+  - /images.quru.com/image?src=kwf/KWFRietveldLoveSeat/KWFRietveldLoveSeatFront.jpg
+  - /images.quru.com/image?src=kwf/KWFRietveldLoveSeat/KWFRietveldLoveSeatSide.jpg
-  - //images.quru.com/image?src=kwf/KWF_Winged_Seat_rear.JPG&width=175&height=175&right=0.83125&left=0.19063&top=0.03756
+  - /images.quru.com/image?src=kwf/KWFRietveldLoveSeat/KWFRietveldLoveSeat34.jpg
-  - //images.quru.com/image?src=kwf/retailers/architecturalplants/APScultpureGarden.jpg
+  - /images.quru.com/image?src=kwf/KWFRietveldLoveSeat/KWFRietveldLoveSeatModelled.jpg
-  - //images.quru.com/image?src=kwf/retailers/architecturalplants/WingedSeatAtAPWide.jpg
+  - /images.quru.com/image?src=kwf/KWFRietveldLoveSeat/KWFRietveldLoveSeatArmDetail.jpg
-  - //images.quru.com/image?src=kwf/retailers/architecturalplants/WingedSeatAtAPUnderTree.jpg
+  - /images.quru.com/image?src=kwf/KWFRietveldLoveSeat/KWFRietveldLoveSeatBackDetail.jpg
-  - //images.quru.com/image?src=kwf/retailers/architecturalplants/APFrontGarden.jpg
+  - /images.quru.com/image?src=kwf/KWFRietveldLoveSeat/KWFRietveldLoveSeatJointDetail.jpg
-  - //images.quru.com/image?src=kwf/retailers/architecturalplants/WingedSeatAtAPtall.jpg
+  - //images.quru.com/image?src=kwf/KWFRietveldLoveSeat/KWFRietveldLoveSeatAtNewArtCentre.jpg
 storeprice:
   - type:
     cost: 5000
 houzzcategory: Garden Benches
 ---
-_2000mm wide x 100mm high.
-(79&rdquo; x 39&frac12;&rdquo;)_

-In oiled oak.

-A limited edition of 10.
+The Rietveld Love seat was designed in response to seeing his Steltman chair at the Stedelijk Museum in Amsterdam.
+It is the centenary year of the Bauhaus which was set up in 1919 and so a timely celebration to that as well - Walter Gropius invited Rietveld to exhibit there in 1923!

+The technical details of the Steltman chair are readily available on line but my Love Seat is actually 10% larger in all dimensions than the original.
+I have increased the width of the seat and linked the two ends so that they are self supporting and no longer need the addition of the rather awkward ‘stabiliser’ foot.
+The piece has also been adapted for outside use as well as inside, with the slatted seat and pegged joints.